nicolaroberts/nicolaroberts.github.io/_posts/2015-08-23-r-packages-part-3.md

 #include <Rinternals.h>
 {% endhighlight %}

-To interface with R, C functions must both input and output SEXP (S expression) types.
-The actual work of the function is easiest to perform with native C data structures, so the first and last steps are usually conversion from/to SEXP to/from C types.
+To interface with R, C functions must both input and output SEXP (S expression) types (first and last steps are usually conversion between SEXP and C types).
 Remember to `PROTECT()` (and later `UNPROTECT()`) any SEXP object created in C to save it from R's garbage collector.

-Compiled functions should be called via a wrapper R function, and the classes of the inputs can be checked within this wrapper.
-Roxygen documentation should be written alongside this wrapper.
+Compiled functions should be called via a wrapper R function (with accompanying roxygen documentation), and the input classes can be checked within the wrapper.

 {% highlight r %}
 illustrate <- function(x, y) {